Who are we?

 WordPress: Our websites runs the popular WordPress CMS and cookies are used to store basic data on your interactions with WordPress, and whether you have logged into WordPress.
 We use a session cookie to remember your log-in for you if you are a registered user and we deem these as being strictly necessary to the working of the website.
 If these are disabled then various functionality on the site will be broken.
 More information on session cookies and what they are used for at http://www.allaboutcookies.org/cookies/session-cookies-used-for.html

 The Creative Cities Convention Website contains hyperlinks to websites owned and operated by third parties.
 The links from this website do not imply that CCC endorses, has reviewed or in any way is affiliated with or is a representative of these third party sites or their content.
 These third parties will have their own terms and conditions, and also their own rules in regards to cookies.
 The CCC will not be held liable for any information or damage resulting from your visit to these pages.
 We advise you to read the terms and conditions and privacy policies when visiting external pages.

 You can view our profiles on third party services like Facebook and/ or Twitter, and these third party services might ask you to sign in or provide additional information in order to view these pages correctly.
 CCC will not be held liable for any information these third party sites store about you.
 CCC is not in control over or has access to information that these third party pages store about you.

 Eventbrite and Payment processing

-We are committed to safeguard your information when you visit our pages.
+We are committed to safeguarding your information when you visit our pages.
 We do our utmost to comply with all applicable law concerning the protection of your information.

 If you have concerns or if you suspect or become aware of a breach of data protection laws or international treaties, please email [email protected] with the title ‘Breach’ in the subject title so that we can deal with your request in a timely manner as required by law.